 Hiking San Gorgonio Peak via Vivian Creek

-For all serious hikers, San Gorgonio Peak represents the alpha and the omega of all hikes in Southern California.
+For all serious hikers, San Gorgonio Peak represents the alpha and the omega of all trails in Southern California.
 At over eleven thousand feet, the way up to the top of the peak offers a challenging yet incredible day hike.
 The wilderness in which San Gorgonio lies gives hikers the opportunity to see some of Southern California’s rarest wildlife like bears and mountain lions.
-The peak also offers backpackers and excellent training ground for higher elevation or long distant hikes like those in the Sierra’s.
+The peak also offers backpackers an excellent training ground for higher elevation or long distance trails.
 There are a couple known routes of getting to the top.
-The shortest route is through the Vivian Creek trailhead.
-This route is also the steepest and the trail that this article focuses on.
+The shortest route is through the Vivian Creek trailhead and is the one this article will focus on.

 San Gorgonio Camping